RLPedro/tictactoe/README.md

-# tictactoe
+# Tictactoe
- A simple tic tac toe game in Python
+ A simple tic tac toe game in Python.